CasualGaming/studlan/README.md

 # Running
 ## Run with Virtualenv
 This approach is faster than running with Docker, plus it has colors.
-It will create dir `tmp`, dir `static` and file `studlan/settings/local.py`, which are ignored in dockerignore and gitignore.
+It will create dir `log`, dir `static`, file `studlan.db` and file `studlan/settings/local.py` inside the project directory, which are ignored in dockerignore and gitignore.
+Run `manage/clean.sh` to clean up after venv.
 ```
 # First time only:
 manage/setup-dev-venv.sh